 - Make sure every staff (notably agents) is aware of the move process;

 - Create lots of data backups before committing to a new system;

 Now, these are just the basics, and if you want to learn more, we suggest you check out these 10 data migration mistakes that occur during transfers.
 But in the meantime, let’s head over to the Salesforce to Zendesk migration process itself.

 Migration from Salesforce to Zendesk

-Now you can opt to use the file method 'a.k.a' the pray the CSV file will fit nicely, but we advise that you start with our custom migration wizard.
+Now you can opt to use the file method 'a.k.a' to pray the CSV file will fit nicely, but we advise you to start with the Help Desk Migration service.
 It is more reliable and a lot more flexible in what you want to move.
-Yes, you can move only some of what you have on your Salesforce account.
-However, with GrowthDot, you can transfer the data you need without worrying about cluttering things.
-Furthermore, our system does not require any coding or in-depth technical knowledge.
+For example, you can try to move some amount of data from Salesforce to Zendesk at no cost to see how it works.
+Among the data the software can transfer are tickets, users, organizations, standard and custom fields, Knowledge Base data, and more.
+Besides, there are ways to customize the migration process when you create additional fields or agents.
+Furthermore, this system does not require any coding or in-depth technical knowledge.

 Typically, the process takes one business day, but depending on the number of records and specifics of the work, it can take a little bit longer.
-The last thing we’d like to point out is the prices.
-You only pay for the records moved.
-No hidden fees, work-associated expenses, etc.
+To try data migration, visit the HDM website.

-Some of you might ask, ‘Okay, if I pay, what kind of benefits do I get?’
+Some of you might ask, ‘Okay, if I want to migrate Salesforce to Zendesk, so what kind of benefits do I get?’
 We are glad that you did as there’s enough of them.